mheinzel/correct-optimisations/tyde22/slides.md

 ## Optimisations on intrinsically typed expressions

-* plethora of potential optimisations

-* essential for most compilers
+* optimisations are essential for most compilers

 * many opportunities to introduce bugs